Kingxukai/linux/Documentation/driver-api/fpga/fpga-programming.rst

 	int ret;

 	/*
-	 * First, alloc the struct with information about the FPGA image to
+	 * First, alloc the woke struct with information about the woke FPGA image to
 	 * program.
 	 */
 	info = fpga_image_info_alloc(dev);